 Andrew Sheets: Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley.
+I'm Andrew Sheetz, Chief Cross Asset Strategist for Morgan Stanley.

 Martijn Rats: And I'm Martijn Rats, Morgan Stanley's Global Oil Strategist and Head of the European Energy Team.

-Andrew Sheets: And today on the podcast, we'll be talking about the outlook for oil and energy as the world continues to reopen.
-It's Thursday, June 3rd, at 3:00 p.m. in London.
+Andrew Sheets: And today on the podcast, we'll be talking about dynamics of oil usage and electric car adoption in Norway.
+It's Wednesday, September 1st, at 3 p.m. in London.

-Andrew Sheets: Interesting.
-An important dynamic to watch.
+Andrew Sheets: A lot of good stuff to watch.
 Martijn, thanks for taking the time to talk.